 Interior of Suleymaniye Mosque (Süleymaniye Camii) of Istanbul

-It took eight years to build, and was completed in 1557, as tribute to Sultan Süleyman the Magnificent.
+It took eight years to build and was completed in 1557, a tribute to Sultan Süleyman the Magnificent.
 The beautiful Suleymaniye Mosque is a fitting tribute to both the sultan and the architect.
-Suleyman was the longest reigning sultan of the Ottoman Empire (1520-1566), and is regarded by some as a “Second Solomon” because of the harmony and justice under his rule.
+Suleyman was the longest-reigning sultan of the Ottoman Empire (1520-1566) and is regarded by some as a “Second Solomon” because of the harmony and justice under his rule.
 You can book our "Magnificent Ottomans Tour" to get more information on Süleymaniye Mosque and visit it with a professional tour guide.